 As for the identity of the author, it is very hard to ascertain; as far as is known to scholars, no commentary on Ha-Rikmah of any provenance exists other than Joseph Kaspi’s, which has been lost.
 Kaspi mentioned his commentary on Ha-Rikmah in several places, but the main source of information about his works is his autobiographical book Kevutsat Kesef.

-Said Joseph ibn Kaspi: When Joseph was come unto [במיספור ההערות השמטתי את הערות המחבר בתרגום שלו] manhood, he laid upon his heart to know wisdom and instruction; to perceive the words of understanding.
+Said Joseph ibn Kaspi: When Joseph was come unto manhood, he laid upon his heart to know wisdom and instruction; to perceive the words of understanding.
 And Joseph was thirty years old when he understood the art of logic and a bit of the intellectual sciences.
 And Joseph conceived that he would understand the Torah and all of Scripture [by way] of logic and philosophy in new ways that the first ones did not follow.
 And Joseph said to create a short book with an explanation of Aristotle’s Ethics and Plato’s Republic, named Terumat ha-Kesef.
-And also a short book of logic, named Tseror ha-Kesef, after in his youth he created a commentary to Sefer ha-Rikmah and Ibn Ezra on the Bible [במקור העברי של הפיסקה: "על התורה" ולא "על התנ"ך"], named Parashat ha-Kesef.
+And also a short book of logic, named Tseror ha-Kesef, after in his youth he created a commentary to Sefer ha-Rikmah and Ibn Ezra on the Torah, named Parashat ha-Kesef.

 As scholars have noted several times, at the outset of his career Joseph Kaspi adhered to the standard conventions of the Sephardi Hebrew linguistics.
-He regarded Yona ibn Jana@h, rightly, as the most comprehensive and trustworthy representative of Sephardi linguistics.
+He regarded Yonah ’ibn Jana@h, rightly, as the most comprehensive and trustworthy representative of Sephardi linguistics.
 Therefore, it was Kaspi’s first task to produce a commentary on Ha-Rikmah.
 Kaspi believed, as he repeated several times, that grammatical and linguistic knowledge is an essential infrastructure for all disciplines, particularly those associated with biblical commentary.

 Thus, several pieces of information converge to establish, with strong probability, that the manuscript discovered is indeed Joseph ibn Kaspi’s commentary on Ha-Rikmah.
 They are the following: